 Organized and group travel around the Netherlands

 If you prefer to travel around the Netherlands in group and with a guide, check out GetYourGuide.
-They offer a wide range of day tours.
+They offer a wide range of day tours and Netherlands sightseeing activities.

 What to pack for the Netherlands